erinosb/SPN4_maternal_mRNA/03_GO_Ontology_Fig_S1/02_scripts/250714_GOontolog_SPN4_mRNAs.md

     ## quartz_off_screen
     ##                 2

-### Save the datasets
+## Identify key genes

-Use this in a Supplemental Datasets
+Determine the genes that are in each GO ontology category

-Also use this to annotate the Supplemental Figure with individual gene names
+Use these gene names in the Supplemental Figure

     ##  [1] "eggshell formation"
     ##  [2] "multicellular organismal reproductive process"